niceplaces/website/README.md

 5. Open `http://localhost/niceplaces-website/` in your browser.

 *TODO: add the instructions to configure the local MySQL database and a Google Maps API key*

+Do you want to contribute to Niceplaces [Contributing Guidelines](https://github.com/Deepu178/Niceplaces/blob/main/contributing.md)